AndressaTancredi/Hall-Of-Fame/README.md

-# DIGITAL HAll OF FAME
+# DIGITAL HALL OF FAME

 Designed for a large-scale event company operating in the southern region of Brazil, this project involves the creation of a specialized Android application intended for deployment on a 24-inch kiosk.
 The application offers a comprehensive solution for tourists visiting the region.
 Tourists can register with the company and access the kiosk using their pre-registered CPF (Brazilian identification number).